 5.5 State Machine Diagram

-The state machine diagram below shows the different states in which a game element can be in and how it transitions between them.
-This is for any game element (points, rewards, badges or levels).
-Each instance of any of these game elements can be in any of these states.
-A game element can be allocated to a specific teacher and is archived when the teacher is archived.
+The state machine diagram below shows the different states in which a reward can be in and how it transitions between them.
+This is for any game element (trophies and badges).
+Each instance of any of these rewards can be in any of these states.
+A reward can be allocated to a specific teacher and is archived when the teacher is archived.

-Figure 5.5 State machine diagram for a game element
+Figure 5.5 State machine diagram for a reward

 6. School Subsystem

-The School subsystem allows a school representative to manage their school profile, view their teachers’ profiles and view reports.
+The School subsystem allows a school representative to manage their school profile, view their teachers’ profiles, upload Type 2 activities and view reports.

 6.1 Activity Diagram